llvm/llvm-archive/llvm-top/README.txt

 which will check out both llvm and llvm-gcc-4-0 because the latter depends on the former.

-In addition to checking out software, there are scripts to build, install, and clean the modules.
+In addition to checking out software, there are scripts to build, install, clean and update the modules.
 They have the obvious names.
-These scripts do not dictate how to build, install or clean the modules; that is up to the module.
+These scripts do not dictate how to build, install or clean the modules; that is up to the modules themselves.
+The update and get scripts just work with subversion.
 The only thing these scripts depend on is a file named ModuleInfo.txt located in each module's top directory.
 This module can have the following definitions: